microsoft/Olive/docker-images/perf-tuning/README.md

 `--test_mode`: Specifies the test mode.
 Value could be "duration" or "time".
 Default is "time".

 `--execution_provider`: Execution Provider.
-Available options are "cpu", "cpu_openmp", "cuda", "tensorrt", "ngraph", "mkldnn", "mklml", and "nuphar.
+Available options are "cpu", "cpu_openmp", "cuda", "tensorrt", "openvino", "mkldnn", "mklml", and "nuphar.
 If not provided, all execution providers available will be run.

 `--repeated_times`: The repeated times if running in 'times' test mode.
 Default:20.